jowharshamshiri/refac/docs/usage.md

 # Usage Guide

-This comprehensive guide covers all aspects of using the Refac Tools suite for file operations, string replacement, and workspace management.
+This guide covers all aspects of using the Refac Tools suite for string replacement, project cleanup, and version management.

 ## Tools Overview